rinivarg/cLBT/README.md

 ![](images/lbt_img.png)

 # Instructions for setup
-## Pre-requisites
+## Step 1:
-First download MATLAB Runtime from here: https://www.mathworks.com/products/compiler/matlab-runtime.html <br>
+**Download MATLAB Runtime found here:** https://www.mathworks.com/products/compiler/matlab-runtime.html <br>
-This is not a full rendering of MATLAB and is free.
-Only to run the program.

-#  This is a title
-## this is a subtitle
-### paragraph
+The MATLAB Runtime is a standalone set of shared libraries that enables the execution of compiled MATLAB applications or components.